 In the league’s third season, the Baltimore Crabs joined as the league’s first expansion team since the initial launch, plus the SFL returned all seven members from the first two campaigns.
 The SFL partnered with CAG NFL, a user-vs-user sim football experience, which also utilized All-Pro Football 2k8 to broaden each league’s horizon, helping 2k8 league’s remain alive and prosperes.
 The New York Knights won their second title, a 22-20 triumph over San Francisco (the game was played in Kailua).

-The league had 10 applicants for expansion teams and chose four new members, growing the league to a high of 12 teams.
-The D.C.
-Dragons, Louisville Wolfpack, Santa Fe Gorillas and Tallahassee Pride became the new teams.
+The league had 10 applicants for expansion teams and chose four new members, growing the league to a high of 12 teams with the additions of the D.C.
+Dragons, Louisville Wolfpack, Santa Fe Gorillas and Tallahassee Pride.
 For the first time, the SFL split into conferences.
-Greg Morris and Mike Peters joined the league as weekly analysts on SFL Network broadcasts and the league announced a documentary was in the works about Commissioner Cameron Irvine’s journey as the Commissioner of the league.
+The league announced a documentary was in the works about Commissioner Cameron Irvine’s journey as the Commissioner of the league.
 The Dragons took the title over the Gorillas 31-30 in what is widely considered the greatest SFL game ever played.

 The league adopted a new broadcast structure, airing multiple games a night across the SFL family of networks, creating the true NFL Sunday experience three nights a week.
 Leading into Season 6, the SFL established new user players with an official SFL Rookie Draft for the first time.